 Sunday – Seward

-Seward is one of my favorite spots in Alaska for one reason: Kenai Fjords National Park.
+Seward is one of my favorite spots in all of North America for one reason: Kenai Fjords National Park.
 The wildlife sightings can be unbelievable but even if you’re unlucky, the fjords themselves are stunning.

 The best way to see the park is by heading onto a small ship, yes, even after disembarking from a week-long cruise.
 The two experiences could not be more different!
 You’ll be in the midst of icebergs and have another chance to view calving glaciers.
 There’s also plenty time to observe wildlife like otters, sea lions, and whales.